AbraarArique/trip_planner/README.md

     ```
     $ rake assets:precompile RAILS_ENV=production
     ```
-  - Finally, fire up the WEBrick server in production:
+  - Finally, fire up the WEBrick server
     ```
-    $ rails server -e production
+    $ rails server
     ```

-Then visit [http://localhost:3000/](http://localhost:3000) in your browser and you'll see the app up and running.
+Once the server is up and ready to receive connections, visit [http://localhost:3000/](http://localhost:3000) in your browser and you'll see the app up and running.

 ## Contributing:
 This app is open for community contributions.
 Please follow the rules bellow to contribute: